Skip to content

 • /v1/tail_sampling_config is broadcast to all backend nodes

-• the client must send a valid Guance-Pick-Key
+• Clients need to carry a valid Guance-Pick-Key

-• backend nodes keep the actual sampling state
+• Backend nodes are responsible for the actual sampling and state maintenance

 Warning